 The only extra thing that you need to do is to add

-target="_blank" (highlighted with yellow) to the code, because you don’t have that option in WordPress by default.
+target="_blank" (highlighted in yellow) to the code because you don’t have that option in WordPress by default.

 What that does is to open your link in another browser tab when the user clicks on it, otherwise it will load in the very same tab, and the user will have to click “Back” to see your website again, if they’ll click “Back”, and not just forget about your website.

-Now you can copy the code and add it in a Text widget, like you saw above.
+Now you can copy the code and add it in a Text widget, as you saw above.

 Adding social icons in a WordPress widget using a plugin